anshudutta/sre-cheat-sheet/README.md

 ```
 lower bound ≤ SLI ≤ upper bound --> for a defined period of time
 ```
+An SLO
+- Should be stronger than your SLA to catch issues before they violate customer expectations
+- Is an internal promises to meet customer expectations

 NOTE:
 1. Defining `SLO` is an iterative process, needs to be reviewd periodically based on changing business needs and customers